DOI-USGS/gage-conditions-gif/README.md

 #### Edit `viz_config.yml`, maybe `callouts_cfg.yml`

-To update the `viz_config.yml` so that our title and other info are larger and in appropriate locations for our cut/paste to square later on, comment out everything below the comment `# Comment this out when building the Instagram version` and above `# End of regular version specs`.
-Then, *uncomment* everything below the comment that says `# End of regular version specs`.
-Double check that the text under `title_config > subtitle` has the appropriate dates and update if needed.
-Save the file.
+To update the `viz_config.yml` for Instagram:

+1. Comment out everything below the comment `# Comment this out when building the Instagram version` and above `# End of regular version specs`.
+1. Then, *uncomment* everything below the comment that says `# End of regular version specs`.
+1. Double check that the text under `title_config > subtitle` has the appropriate dates and update if needed.
+1. Save the `viz_config.yml` file.

-You may want to increase the text size of callouts as specified in `callouts_cfg.yml`, so that they can easily be read on our square version.
-Adjusting the size may require additional adjusting of position or layout.
-By default, all of the callouts had `cex=6`.
-Anything smaller than 6 should be increased.
+While not always necessary, you may find that you want to increase the text size of callouts as specified in `callouts_cfg.yml`, so that they can easily be read in this Instagram version.
+By default, all of the callouts start with `cex=6`, but you may have made changes during your tweaking.
 We have found that a `cex` between 6 and 8 works best for the Instagram version.
 Save the file following any changes.
+Adjusting the size may require additional adjusting of the position or layout.

-Note that you may want to retain a copy of your unchanged `callouts_cfg.yml` for the default Twitter version only for use in the future water year version.
+**Before you potentially change `callouts_cfg.yml` for Instagram:** If you do change the `callouts_cfg.yml`, you should plan to retain a copy of your pre-Instagram `callouts_cfg.yml` for the default Twitter version only for use in the future water year version.
 Name the copy appropriately prior to making any changes related to Instagram.

 #### Rebuild the animation